Skip to main content

 Why hasn't an in-home water treatment system been offered to me when someone else in my community is getting one installed?

 The resources offered to each household are based on the level of nitrate in your drinking water.
-The state is providing households with test results at 10 mg/L or more with free bottled water and, where effective, in-home RO systems.
-Treatment systems provided by the state are certified to remove nitrate up to 25 mg/L. If your test results show nitrate above that level, your household will need to use bottled water until other solutions are found.
+OHA is providing households with test results between 10-24.99 mg/L with free bottled water and, where effective, in-home RO systems.
+These water treatment systems are certified to remove nitrate up to 25 mg/L. If your test results show nitrate above that level, your household will need to use bottled water until long-term solutions are in place.

 I have not received my test results or a letter from OHA.
 What do I do?